melbrbry/Activity-Recognition/README.md

-# Activity Recognition based on objects detected in video frames
+# Activity Recognition based on objects detected

 In this project, I use a dataset of objects detected in Activity Net's Exterior Maintenance Set of activities to train a  standard LSTM model to classify the videos of the activities correctly.